joncursi/cheddur-whitepaper/whitepaper.md

 and enabling consumers to easily distinguish between high-quality and low-quality projects.

-Based on the findings from the Cheddur user study above, we have arrived at the following conclusions:
+Based on the findings from the Cheddur user study above, we have been able to make the following conclusions:

 1. High-quality reviews ought to carry more weight towards determining a cryptocurrency project's overall star rating then should spammy, low-quality